dike950121/MyPortFolio/_site/README.md

 ## How to run locally

-1. Clone this repository: git clone https://github.com/irmbrady/jekyll-bootstrap-sass.git
+1. Clone this repository: git clone https://github.com/StellaPrice/seera.git
-2. Go into the directory: cd jekyll-bootstrap-sass
+2. Go into the directory: cd seera
 3. Run Jekyll: jekyll serve
 4. Open your browser and navigate to: http://localhost:4000